flyingcircusio/appenv/README.md

-Two disable the automatic detection of the newest version and provide a list of acceptable Python versions (tried in the order you list them) add the following line to your requirements.txt file:
+Two disable the automatic detection of the newest version and provide a list of acceptable Python versions (tried in the order you list them) add the following line to your requirements.in file:

 ```
 # appenv-python-preference: 3.6,3.9,3.8